 In failing to carry out his responsibilities towards his son, the father was to blame for his own son’s disobedience.

-Today, there are countless books and lectures aimed at mothers about the importance of their role – yet few, if any, focused on Muslim fathers.
+Today, there are countless books and lectures aimed at mothers about the importance of their role.
+Why are so few focused on Muslim fathers?
 As a result, our Ummah has been faced with a crisis of fatherhood: one where Muslim men have minimized their role as the head of the household and relegated themselves to providing only financial support, rather than being present, hands-on parents.